DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Introduction

-Saliency models are often used to predict eye fixations made by humans during task-free scene viewing.
+\IEEEPARstart{C}{omputational} Models of Visual Attention (CMVA) attempt to explain the observed behavior of primate visual attention and make predicions.
+Saliency models are a sub-category of such computational models~\cite{John2011}.
+They are used to predict the most prominent area of images (static/dynamic) in terms of density maps (aka saliency maps) obtained from human eye fixations during task-free scene viewing.
 Such models have been extensively studied within various disciplines, including, psychology, cognitive vision sciences, and computer vision~\cite{Itti2000}.

-In computer vision, while a plethora of models have been reported for image saliency, fewer works have addressed saliency prediction over videos.
+In computer vision, while a plethora of models have been reported for image saliency, fewer works have been concerned about video saliency (aka dynamic saliency).
 Video saliency models can be utilized in various applications such as video analysis and summarization~\cite{Marat2007}, stream compression~\cite{Hadi2014}, augmented and virtual reality~\cite{Sandor2010,ZhangSaliencyDI}, etc. Many of such applications are naturally multi-modal, containing a dynamic sequence of images and audio.
-In spite of the existing evidence on the correlation between auditory and visual cues and their joint contribution to attention~\cite{Burg2008}, to date, most of the video saliency models neglect audio.
-They heavily rely on spatio-temporal visual cues as the only source of information.
+In spite of the existing evidence on the correlation between auditory and visual cues and their joint contribution to attention~\cite{Burg2008}, to date, most of the video saliency models neglect audio and heavily rely on spatio-temporal visual cues as the only source of information.

+In this paper, to the remedy the above shortcoming, we focus on multi-modal (audio-visual) modeling of saliency over videos with the emphasis on end-to-end trainable deep saliency models, which have been dominating the field recently~\cite{Borji:survdeep:2018}.
+For this purpose, we (1) construct a relatively large database by pooling several databases together, (2) propose a multi-modal saliency model, and (3) analyze and discuss the contribution of audio in saliency prediction.

-We introduce a deep multi-modal video saliency model, which uses both audio and visual information to predict salience.
-The model is designed to facilitate the analysis of the contribution of each modality.
-We, thus, construct two baselines including an audio saliency model and a visual saliency model.
-The baseline models share the same architecture with our multi-modal model, except that they rely only on video or audio.
-We, then, analyze the contribution of each information cue.
-To train our model, we combine data from various databases to assist the training of deep audio-visual models with more data.
-In our database, the videos are accompanied with eye tracking data gathered under free-viewing condition when both audio and video have been presented to the viewers.
-We categorize the videos into three types and evaluate the performance with respect to each category along with the overall performance.
+We construct a database by combining data from various sources to assist the training of deep audio-visual models.
+In our database, the videos are accompanied by eye tracking data gathered under free-viewing condition when both audio and video have been presented to the viewers.
+We categorize the videos into three types.
+This further enables us to perform a fine-grained analysis.